 - North America is considered the most attractive overseas market, with almost two-thirds (63%) of respondents predicting that it will be the top non-European target region for European acquirers in the coming year.
 Asia-Pacific placed a distant second at 35%.

-The second and third quarters of 2020, Mergermarket surveyed senior executives from 170 corporates and 60 private equity firms based in Europe about their expectations for the European M&A market in the year ahead.
+In the second and third quarters of 2020, Mergermarket surveyed senior executives from 170 corporates and 60 private equity firms based in Europe about their expectations for the European M&A market in the year ahead.
 All respondents have been involved in an M&A transaction over the past two years.
 All responses are anonymous and results are presented in aggregate.